torbrick/projectLitServer/README.md

     ALLOFF:
         turns off all lights of array number given in body "array": #
     TURNON:
+        turns on a light in array number given in body "array": #, "lightNum": #
     TURNOFF:
+        turns off a light in array number given in body "array": #, "lightNum": #
 Basic setup of XAMPP for MySQL and APACHE server shown in the first five minutes of this video: https://youtu.be/OEWXbpUMODk